ditup-old/ditup/README.md

   * clone this repository
   * run `npm install` to install dependencies
 2. install the database
-  * install arangodb to your computer
+  * install arangodb to your computer (current supported version is 3.0)
   * run arangodb i.e. `sudo arangod`
   * go to the folder of this repository on your computer
   * initialize the database: run `npm run init-database`